 In situations where there has been a change in either or both a valuation approach and a valuation technique for measurements categorized in Levels 2 and 3 of the fair value hierarchy the reporting entity shall disclose that change and the reason(s) for making it.} During the year ended December 31, 20XX, the Fund changed the valuation technique used to value \$76,000 of collateralized mortgage obligations from the income approach to market approach.
-The Fund believes the change in valuation technique and its application results in a measurement that is equally or more representative of the fair value in the circumstances because of
+The Fund believes the change in valuation technique and its application results in a measurement that is equally or more representative of the fair value in the circumstances because of ....

-Note 4 - Due from/to brokers and cryptocurrency exchanges {If applicable}
+Note 4 - Due from/to brokers

-{Include if not presented separately on the statement of assets and liabilities:} The following table presents the components of the amounts of the Fund's due from/to brokers and cryptocurrency exchanges {If applicable} at December 31, 20XX as presented in the statement of assets and liabilities:
+{Include if not presented separately on the statement of assets and liabilities:} The following table presents the components of the amounts of the Fund's due from/to brokers at December 31, 20XX as presented in the statement of assets and liabilities:

 (In thousands)

-ASC 946-310-45-1 ASC 946-310-45-1 ASC 440-10-50-1 Description Cash held at broker Receivable for pending investment transactions Cash pledged as collateral for securities sold short \$ X,XXX X,XXX X,XXX
+ASC 946-310-45-1 ASC 946-310-45-1 ASC 440-10-50-1 Description Receivable for pending investment transactions Collateral posted with counterparties for derivative contracts Cash pledged as collateral for securities sold short \$ X,XXX X,XXX X,XXX

 Due from brokers \$ X,XXX

 (In thousands)

 ASC 946-405-45-1 Description Payable for pending investment transactions Collateral received from counterparties for derivative contracts Margin borrowings \$ X,XXX X,XXX X,XXX

 Due to brokers \$ X,XXX